 As we said at the beginning, management reports are just part of what is needed at becoming your client’s favourite accountant and advisor.
 Reports are the catalyst to start a conversation and engage your client in thinking about their business.

-If you’re still at the thinking and planning stage, check out Katrina Aarsman’s recent article on How to Get Started with Business Advisory Services.
+If you’re still at the thinking and planning stage, check out Katrina Aarsman’s article on How to Get Started with Business Advisory Services.
 There are good tips there to help you on the way.

 Also use our Best Practice Management Reporting Guide to set up your framework.
 Once you’ve started, these top reports for accountants and advisors will help you deliver a great service to your clients.